lumigo-io/lumigo-node/README.md

 # Lumigo Tracer Custom Anonymization

+> **⚠️ DISCLAIMER: This is NOT an official Lumigo release**
+> This is a custom implementation created as an example to demonstrate how to add anonymization capabilities to Lumigo's tracer.
+While it works and has been tested, it is not officially supported by Lumigo.
+Use at your own discretion and consider this a proof-of-concept implementation.

 This project demonstrates how to inject custom data anonymization logic directly into Lumigo's tracer source code to anonymize sensitive data before it's sent to Lumigo.

 ## Overview